Save on Prescription Drugs | Alight Retiree Health Solutions

 Reevaluate your coverage

-Medicare’s open enrollment period (October 15 through December 7) is the time to evaluate your Medicare coverage and shop around to see if there’s a better option for you.
+Medicare’s annual enrollment period (October 15 through December 7) is the time to evaluate your Medicare coverage and shop around to see if there’s a better option for you.
 Look for changes in pricing and the plan’s formulary.
 There may also be new plans to consider, and existing plans may no longer be available.
-If you want to change to a new plan outside open enrollment, you would have to qualify for a special enrollment period that allows you to switch plans without waiting.
+If you want to change to a new plan outside annual enrollment, you would have to qualify for a special enrollment period that allows you to switch plans without waiting.

-Medicare Prescription Payment Plan (M3P)
+Medicare Prescription Payment Plan

-Beginning in 2025, If you have high out-of-pocket drug costs, the Medicare Prescription Payment Plan (M3P) may be beneficial to you.
+Beginning in 2025, If you have high out-of-pocket drug costs, the Medicare Prescription Payment Plan (also known as M3P) may be beneficial to you.
 This is a program created under the Inflation Reduction Act that requires Part D prescription drug plans to provide enrollees with the option to pay out-of-pocket drug costs with monthly payments over the course of the plan year instead of all at once to the pharmacy.
 Program participants will pay $0 to the pharmacy for covered Part D drugs, and Part D plans will then bill you monthly for any out-of-pocket drug costs you incur while in the program.
 Pharmacies will be paid in full by the Part D plan.

 If you face high out-of-pocket drug costs, this program can help you manage the costs by spreading them out over the course of the plan year.
 While this program is available to anyone with Medicare Part D, if you have high drug costs earlier in the plan year, you are more likely to benefit from the program.
 If you are eligible for the Low-Income Subsidy, enrollment in the Extra Help program is more advantageous than the Medicare Prescription Payment Plan.
 You can opt in to the program at any time during the plan year.